-\Board meets 2nd Tuesday of each month at 7:30 p.m. for Regular Meetings and 4th Tuesday of each month at 6:00 p.m. for Education and Pupil Services and Finance and Operations Committee Meetings (Dates for all Board Meetings can be found on the District Website)
+The School Board of Directors meets 2nd Tuesday of each month at 7:30 p.m. for Regular Meetings and 4th Tuesday of each month at 6:00 p.m. for Education and Pupil Services and Finance and Operations Committee Meetings (Dates for all Board Meetings can be found on the District Website by clicking HERE.)